Attack on Titan: Lost Girls

 Attack on Titan: Lost Girls (進撃の巨人 LOST GIRLS, Shingeki no Kyojin: Rosuto Gāruzu) is a Japanese novel written by Hiroshi Seko.
-The book is a spinoff of the manga series Attack on Titan by Hajime Isayama.
+The book is a spin-off of the manga series Attack on Titan by Hajime Isayama.
 A manga adaptation began serialization in August 2015 and ran until May 2016.
-A three-part original anime DVD adaptation was released on December 8, 2017, April 9, 2018 and August 9, 2018 with the 24th, 25th, and 26th limited edition volumes of the original manga, respectively.
+A three-part original animation DVD adaptation was released on December 8, 2017, April 9, 2018, and August 9, 2018, with the 24th, 25th, and 26th limited edition volumes of the original manga, respectively.

 Plot

 The stories are about two female characters in the series: Mikasa Ackerman and Annie Leonhart.
-"Lost in the cruel world" is about Mikasa and her relationship with Eren, featuring a vision in an alternative universe where her parents weren’t murdered.
+"Lost in the cruel world" is about Mikasa and her relationship with Eren, featuring a vision in an alternative universe where her parents weren't murdered.
 "Wall Sina, Goodbye" is about Annie and her life as a member of the Military Police Brigade in the time before she attempts to capture Eren on a Survey Corps reconnaissance mission.
 "Lost Girls" is about their interaction during training and the reconnaissance mission.